Adopted - February 2014

 Section 2 - Duties and Power

 The Board of Trustees shall have the control and management of the affairs of the Corporation and shall exercise all such powers of the Corporation, and management thereof, as permitted by statute, or as directed by these Bylaws.
-The Trustees may adopt such rules and regulations for the conduct of their meetings are the management of the Corporation as they deem proper, not inconsistent with the law.
+The Trustees may adopt such rules and regulations for the conduct of their meetings and the management of the Corporation as they deem proper, not inconsistent with the law.

 Section 3 - Meetings

 Meetings of the Board of Trustees shall be held in the office of the Corporation, or at any other place which the majority of the Board may designate from time to time.
 The Board shall meet at least monthly, and members may be invited to attend.
 There shall be an annual meeting of the Board held as soon as possible after their election.
 Other regular meetings of the Board shall be held at such times and places as the Board shall by resolution prescribe.
 Meetings of the Board may be called whenever any trustee so requests the other Board members to do so.
 The Board may meet to transact business at any time and place without notice, provided that every member of the Board shall be present, or that any member or members, not present shall waive notice of the meeting.
 A majority of trustees shall constitute a quorum for the transaction of business, but a trustee or trustees present, if less than a quorum, may adjourn any meeting until such quorum shall be present.
 All questions coming before the Board shall be determined and decided by a majority vote except where so noted in these laws.
 Each trustee shall be entitled to one vote at all meetings of the Board of Trustees.
 At least four (4) trustees must vote affirmative to purchase or dispose of Corporate property.
+The Board Secretary shall report on minutes of any Board meeting to the membership at the General Membership meeting.

 Section 1 - General